Margus Oopkaup: Acting career

-Health and career decline
+Illness and career decline

 In 2000, Oopkaup was fired from the Endla Theatre after eighteen years.
 Following his departure, Oopkaup's mental and physical health began to decline.
-He was diagnosed with crippling rheumatoid arthritis in his legs and suffered from severe bouts of depression for which he had to be hospitalized.
+He was diagnosed with crippling rheumatoid arthritis in his legs and suffered from severe bouts of depression for which he had to be hospitalised.
 As his health declined, he worked a series of odd-jobs, including work as an undertaker, a shop salesperson and a security guard, among others.
 In 2005, he began working at the Pärnu rehabilitation center for people with special needs and the Pärnu Hospital of Psychiatry Day Centre as a drama instructor.

 On 22 January 2015, Estonian weekly newspaper Maaleht interviewed Oopkaup, where he revealed that he was nearly destitute and surviving on € 227 euros a month; only allotting himself three euros a day for meals.

 Career revitalization

 The response by the Estonian public to the news of Oopkaup's health and career downturn brought numerous offers of work for the actor.
-During a follow-up interview with Maaleht on 31 December 2015, Oopkaup revealed he was offered and accepted stage work as Klaus, a character from Lotte from Gadgetville at Lottemaa; a Lotte from Gadgetville theme park in Häädemeeste Parish; accepted an offer to become the Pärnu Association of the Blind's drama instructor and was hired to become the director of the Raeküla Rahva Teater in Pärnu.
+During a follow-up interview with Maaleht on 31 December 2015, Oopkaup revealed he was offered and accepted stage work as Klaus, a character from Lotte from Gadgetville at Lottemaa; a Lotte from Gadgetville theme park in Häädemeeste Parish; accepted an offer to become the Pärnu Association of the Blind's drama instructor and was hired to become the director of the Raeküla Rahva Theater in Pärnu.

 In 2015, Oopkaup also returned to television in several episodes of the TV3 series Kättemaksukontor as the character of Magnus.
 Also in 2015 a play, Heldur ja Naised (Fantaasia publishing) and Iseendale (Hea Tegu publishing), a collection of poetry, were published.

+Oopkaup died on 6 January 2025, at the age of 65.